- 1 Ways to Resist

 Utah does not include LGBTQ+ people in its hate crime laws as a protected group and doesn't have required reporting of hate crimes against LGBTQ+ people.

-Utah lacks certain laws protecting LGBTQ+ youth, such as transgender inclusion in sports, protection from conversion therapy, laws to address LGBTQ+ youth homelessness, LGBTQ+ inclusive sex education laws, and LGBTQ+ inclusive juvenile justice policies.
+Utah lacks certain laws protecting LGBTQ+ youth, such as transgender inclusion in sports, protection from conversion therapy, laws to address LGBTQ+ youth homelessness and LGBTQ+ inclusive juvenile justice policies.
+In March 2017 the State passed a bill repealing the ban on positive discussions of homosexuality in schools, but still lacks comprehensive sex education laws.

 Health and safety laws